-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to become fully rehabilitated.
-Some people take drugs or alcohol to ease symptoms of mental health problems, and some individuals take drugs which then, in turn, brings about symptoms which are identical to mental health problems, such as anxiety and depression.
-Addiction treatment professionals know how to distinguish between the two, and can work with clients to correctly treat real mental health conditions in tandem with any other substance abuse treatment that is done with the person.
-This has proven to be effective in keeping people with mental health issues off of drugs and mentally stable and happy.
+Persons with co-occurring mental and substance abuse disorders must handle both issues if there is any hope for them to recover completely.
+Some people take drugs or alcohol to alleviate symptoms of mental health disorders, and some people take drugs which then, in turn, creates symptoms which are identical to mental health issues, such as depression and anxiety.
+Drug rehabilitation professionals know how to distinguish between the two, and can work with clients to properly treat real mental health problems in tandem with any other substance abuse treatment that is done with the individual.
+This has proven to be effective in keeping people with mental health issues off of drugs and alcohol and mentally stable and healthy.

-It is not unusual for persons with HIV/AIDS to end up in a substance abuse rehab facility receiving help for severe addiction issues.
-Often individuals who abuse drugs and alcohol are predisposed to such diseases due to certain circumstances which afflict the drug culture such as sharing dirty needles to inject drugs or participating in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
+It is not uncommon for someone with HIV/AIDS to end up in a drug rehabilitation program in search of help for serious addiction issues.
+Sometimes people who abuse drugs and alcohol are predisposed to such diseases due to certain circumstances which afflict the drug culture such as sharing dirty needles to inject drugs or becoming involved in risky sexual behavior because of lowered sexual inhibitions caused by drug use.
 Persons with HIV/AIDS should have effective treatment just like any otherwise healthy addicted person.
-Drug and alcohol rehab programs that accept and cater to persons with HIV/AIDS provide specialized care to address any health issues that may come up in the course of treatment.
-This way, any physical barriers to recovery are alleviated so that they can overcome their addiction and maintain a drug-free lifestyle.
+Drug treatment centers that accept and cater to persons with HIV/AIDS provide specialized care to address any health issues that may come up in the course of treatment.
+This way, any physical barriers to rehabilitation are resolved so that they can conquer their addiction and maintain a drug-free lifestyle.

-Gays and Lesbians can sometimes have distinctive treatment needs when receiving substance abuse treatment.
-A specialized curriculum and treatment setting which is conducive to the needs of gays and lesbians is available at certain drug rehabilitation programs across the nation which recognize the unique needs and challenges which gays and lesbians will experience during recovery.
-Gay and lesbians can achieve full rehabilitation and recovery just like any other individual in treatment, although it can be helpful for gays and lesbians to be in a supportive atmosphere which doesn't judge them or alienate them due to their sexual preference.
+Gays and Lesbians can sometimes have unique treatment needs when receiving substance abuse treatment.
+A specialized curriculum and treatment atmosphere which is conducive to the needs of gays and lesbians is obtainable at certain drug rehab facilities around the country which recognize the unique needs and challenges which gays and lesbians will encounter during treatment.
+Gay and lesbians can achieve full rehabilitation and recovery just like any other person in treatment, although it can be helpful for gays and lesbians to be in a supportive environment which doesn't judge them or segregate them due to their sexual preference.

-Whether it is evident or not, seniors and older adults comprise a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
-As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug treatment programs which are prepared to treat seniors and older adults who are in need of treatment for addiction issues.
-Seniors and older adults are faced with many physical challenges as a result of their age, which can affect treatment outcome if not addressed concurrently.
-It is beneficial for seniors and older adults to find rehabilitation before any long term consequences arise.
+Whether it is apparent or not, seniors and older adults encompass a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
+As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug rehab facilities which are prepared to treat seniors and older adults who are in need of rehabilitation for addiction problems.
+Seniors and older adults are faced with many physical challenges as a result of their age, which can have an impact on treatment outcome if not addressed concurrently.
+It is beneficial for seniors and older adults to seek treatment before any long term consequences come about.

-When pregnant/postpartum women need drug or alcohol rehabilitation there are a number of factors unique to their situation that need to be addressed.
-This particular group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
-Substance abuse rehabilitation for pregnant/postpartum women often requires programs that are both individualized and flexible in their recovery plan.
-While the program duration may vary depending on the woman's particular needs it is understood that the longer a person stays in treatment the better their chance of a successful recovery.
+When pregnant/postpartum women need drug or alcohol treatment there are several concerns unique to their situation that need to be addressed.
+This distinct group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
+Substance abuse rehabilitation for pregnant/postpartum women often requires facilities that are both individualized and flexible in their recovery plan.
+While the program duration may vary depending on the woman's specific needs it is understood that the longer a person stays in treatment the better their chance of a successful recovery.
 Many programs for pregnant/postpartum women run six to nine months on average.

-Drug rehabilitation facilities created specifically for men are emerging across the country.
-While rehab programs that treat both men and women continue to be the standard for drug and alcohol rehabilitation, many rehab facilities are creating programs designed to help a specific target group.
-These facilities are able to focus on what their client's personal needs are in a way that standard programs are not.
-Although these specialized types of rehabilitation programs may not be necessary for all recovering addicts, many men are selecting men-only drug and alcohol rehabilitation programs.
-This treatment option is ideally suited for those who feel more comfortable among others of the same sex when discussing private and often difficult issues from the past.
-Recovering from addiction is a challenging process for every addict and finding comfort among one's peer group is a good way of getting the support needed to make the process that much more bearable and successful.
+Drug and alcohol rehab centers created solely for men are emerging across the country.
+While rehab facilities that treat both men and women are still the standard for drug rehabilitation, many rehab centers are providing programs intended to help a particular target group.
+These facilities are able to focus on what their client's particular needs are in a way that standard facilities cannot provide.
+While these specialized types of treatment programs may not be needed for all recovering addicts, many men are deciding on men-only addiction rehab facilities.
+This rehabilitation option is best suited for those who feel more comfortable among others of the same sex when sharing private and often difficult memories from the past.
+Recovering from addiction is a challenging process for every addict and finding comfort among one's peer group is an excellent way of receiving the support needed to make the process that much more bearable and successful.

-DUI/DWI offenders are usually required to attend a certain number of hours either in counseling, meetings or a substance abuse rehab program.
+DUI/DWI offenders are typically required to participate in a certain number of hours either in counseling, meetings or a substance abuse treatment program.
 Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
-Offenders who are considered to be low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehab program.
+Offenders who are deemed low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
+These meetings are typically held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehab program.

-Self payment drug rehab centers are a great alternative to other types of rehab centers i.e. private medical insurance and state funded programs.
-Individuals who are able to attend self payment programs pay for their entire rehab process out of pocket.
+Self payment substance abuse rehabilitation programs are an outstanding alternative to other types of treatment facilities i.e. private medical insurance and state funded programs.
+People who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse rehabilitation program.
-In order to learn more about self payment programs, make contact with a drug treatment program and ask about their payment options.
-It is a good idea to contact several facilities so that you have an understanding of your choices regarding rehab options and payment options.
+It just means that self payment is their primary method of covering the cost of their substance abuse treatment program.
+To learn more about self payment at a specific program, contact a drug or alcohol treatment facility and inquire as to their payment options.
+It is beneficial to contact a number of programs so that you have a comparison of your choices regarding rehab options and payment methods.

-Paying for drug or alcohol rehab can be a challenge, because typically all resources have been exhausted due to the persons drug habit.
-Many drug treatment facilities understand this reality which is why many drug and alcohol treatment programs around the country offer payment arrangements known as a sliding scale fee.
-There are various variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug treatment programs would rather find a way to make it work financially so that those that need addiction help can receive the help they need.
+Paying for drug or alcohol rehab can be a problem, as all resources have been exhausted due to the persons drug habit.
+Many drug treatment facilities understand this reality which is why many drug rehabilitation facilities across the nation offer payment arrangements known as a sliding scale fee.
+There are various variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug treatment programs would rather find a way to make it work financially so that those suffering with addiction can get the help they need.

-Many drug and alcohol treatment centers in the United States provide payment assistance to men and women suffering with drug or alcohol addiction and want to get help.
-The person in need of rehabilitation can choose a rehabilitation program which ideally fits their situation, meaning the treatment curriculum and design of the program would supply them the best results.
-The addicted person can then seek advice from one of the treatment professionals at the drug treatment facility to talk about what kind of payment assistance options are available or that they qualify for.
-The financial department in most drug rehabilitation centers are more than willing to work with potential clients to get them started by offering payment assistance, and if this is unavailable, treatment professionals will usually work with the individual to find an equivalent or comparable treatment facility which is more affordable or that can offer workable financing options so that they can receive the rehabilitation they so desperately need.
+Many drug and alcohol treatment facilities in the United States offer payment assistance to people having difficulties with drug or alcohol addiction and want to get help.
+The individual in need of rehabilitation can select a rehab facility which is a good fit, meaning the treatment curriculum and design of the program would offer them the best results.
+The addicted individual can then talk to one of the treatment professionals at the drug or alcohol treatment facility to discuss what kind of payment assistance options are available or that they qualify for.
+The financial department in most drug rehabilitation centers are more than willing to work with potential clients to get them started by offering payment assistance, and if this is unavailable, treatment professionals will usually work with the person to find an equivalent or similar rehab facility which is more affordable or that can offer workable financing options so that they can get the help they so desperately need.